simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 \end{align}
 {{</formula>}}

-A hat above a variable is often used to represent a prediction of the true value.
 Here the y hat represents the linear model prediction.

 **The cost function**